-Carried out on two transverse specimens made in accordance with the requirements of 2.2.5.1.
-The test is conducted on a mandrel four thickness in diameter excepting austenitic steels. for which the mandrel diameter shall be equal to three thicknesses.
-After the tests, the specimen surface shall be free from tension fractures and cracks of more than 2 mm long.
+The tests are conducted on two transverse specimens from root and from its opposite surface of butt joint (4 samples in total) made in accordance with the requirements of 2.2.5.1.
+The test is conducted on a mandrel four thickness in diameter except for austenitic steels, in which case the mandrel diameter shall be equal to three thicknesses.

-Impact testing.
+The bending angle shall be 180°.
+After the tests, the specimen surface shall be free from tension fractures and cracks of more than 3 mm long.
+Defects appearing at the corners of a test specimen during testing shall be investigated separately.